khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-combobox.md

 - Collapsible listbox:
   - An optional text input _within_ the panel can limit available options when a term is entered.
   - When an option is selected in a single select context, the panel is closed and the control updated.
   - When one or more options are selected in a multiselect context, the panel stays open until the user closes it by one of the available methods.
-An 'Apply' button is not necessary.
+An **Apply** button is not necessary.
 Depending on the logic, the selection may sync with the database on each selection and update the UI in real-time, or it may sync with the database after the panel is closed and then update the UI.
-  - In a single select context 'Any' or 'All' should be the first option to indicate that any parameter can apply.
+  - In a single select context, if **Any** or **All** is included, it should be the first option to indicate that any or all parameters can apply.
-  - In a multiselect context a header action isn't binary.
-For example, if 'Select all' is an action in the header, it can only select all and won't change to an 'Unselect all' or indeterminate state after activating or a change in selected options.
+  - In a multiselect context a header action can change per use case.
+For example, a **Select all** action can change to **Unselect all** after options are selected.
 - Combobox:
   - A user can either type a term in the text input or select an available option.
   - The text input can use autocomplete capability based on available options.